All Episodes

 Let me give you the real way to look at that.

-You remember a little footballer now, but it's very true.
+You remember a little football enough?

-Charlie Weiss, former offensive coordinator for the New England Patriots, first season head coach Notre Dame last year.
+Charlie Weiss, former offensive coordinator for New England Patriots, first season head coach Notre Dame last year.

 Big, big game at Notre Dame against USC, the eventual national champs.